pktmasseta/pktmasseta.github.io/_house/first.md

 Functionally, this is our living room where we hang out with other brothers and our friends.
 It's not unusual for people to get home from school and just relax here until dinner.

 First front now features a brand new television, mounted right above our fireplace.
-Whether to watch football or stream the latest episode of Game of Thrones, the TV is always a welcome distraction.
+Whether to watch football or stream the latest episode of Game of Thrones, the TV is always a welcome distraction for the brotherhood.

 ###### Pool and Ping-Pong